NextronSystems/thor-manual/scanning/modules.rst

 Scan Mode Overview
 ^^^^^^^^^^^^^^^^^^

-The table below shows you which modules will be active with the different scan modes.
-For OS compatibility, see :ref:`scanning/modules:os module overview`.
+The following table shows which modules are active in the different scan modes.
+For operating system compatibility, see :ref:`scanning/modules:os module overview`.

 - Normal: THOR without any flags regarding modules or features
-- Fast: THOR scan with ``--fast`` flag
+- Fast: THOR scan with ``--fast``
-- Soft: THOR scan with ``--soft`` flag
+- Soft: THOR scan with ``--soft``
-- Deep: THOR scan with ``--deep`` flag
+- Deep: THOR scan with ``--deep``

 .. csv-table::
   :file: ../csv/scan-mode-overview.csv